Global & Community Leadership

 The GCL Honors Program challenges students to think critically about how they can be good citizens of communities.
 GCL students gain appreciation of diverse perspectives and practice applying knowledge to community development.

-GCL students must complete a minimum of 18 hours of designated honors coursework; students may complete 30 hours of honors coursework for a higher graduation designation.
+GCL students must complete a minimum of 18 hours of designated honors coursework to graduate with Distinguished Honors in Global and Community Leadership; students may complete 30 hours of honors coursework to graduate with High Distinguished Honors in Global and Community Leadership.

 Required GCL coursework